bitcoinaverage/bitcoinaverage/README.md

 /www folder - actual website.
 Static, must be web accessible.
 Files in /www/charts/* and /www/currencies/* are generated automatically and are not meant to be user viewed.

 Whole frontend is JS-diven, it fetches JSON API via AJAX and renders the page.
-HTML isn't perfect, because none of us two is good enough at it.

- bitcoinaverage@gmail.com for details on how to run this.
+Feel free to contact us at bitcoinaverage@gmail.com for with questions on any matters about this system and website.